spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 # Add a Backup Location

 This how-to guide provides instructions on how to add a backup location in Palette.
 You must add a backup location before creating a backup of a cluster or workspace.
+For the backup location, you can add the same cloud account where you deployed the Kubernetes cluster or a different one.
 The following sections describe the prerequisites and the steps to add a backup location in Palette.
 You can refer to the [Cluster Backup and Restore](/clusters/cluster-management/backup-restore) guide to learn more about the fundamentals of backup and restore.

-Select the tab that matches the environment you want to create a backup.
+Select the tab that matches the environment where you want to create a backup.
 <br />

 <Tabs>